somnath352/covid-tracker/README.md

 # It is a React based project to find the covid situation around the globe.

-# Trying to add vaccination features on this project.
+//Trying to add vaccination features on this project.